With an appropriate text to speech tool, you’ll be able to listen to Google Docs in just a few clicks. Here’s all you need to know.

 Speechify’s installation steps

 Using Speechify on Google Chrome is pretty simple.
 All you need to do is add it like any other extension through the Chrome Web Store.
 Go to the store, type Speechify, and press “Add.”
 That’s it.
 You can use Speechify for free this way.
-But if you want advanced text to speech features, you can become a premium member for a reasonable pricing.
+But if you want advanced text-to-speech features, you can become a premium member for a reasonable price.

 But how does Speechify work once you add it as an extension?
 Easy.
 Navigate to the webpage you want to listen to—Google Docs in this case—select the text with your cursors and right-click on it, and select the Play button that will appear in the floating toolbar.
 The same goes for choosing the narrator.
-No permissions required.
-Try Speechify for free today.
+No permissions are required.
+Try Speechify for free today and meet all of your TTS needs with this amazing software.

 FAQs